-that demand for broker recommendations within a defined contribution retirement plan is driven by demand for advice on asset allocation and fund selection.
-This is not surprising, since the scope for broker recommendations within ORP is limited to asset allocation and fund selection, but it raises the possibility that TDFs are effective substitutes for broker recommendations.
-Had we been studying demand for recommendations related to taxable investment strategies or estate planning, for example, we likely would have found positive correlations with income, age, and educational attainment, and we would have needed a different strategy to identify investors' counterfactual choices.
+Our paper contributes to the literature on financial advice in two ways.
+First, we show that demand for broker recommendations within a defined contribution retirement plan is driven by demand for advice on asset allocation and fund selection, especially by less financially experienced investors.
 Second, we provide direct evidence that TDFs are effective substitutes for brokers.
 Our evidence strengthens Mitchell and Utkus' (2012) interpretation that demand for TDFs in 401(k) plans reflects an implicit demand for financial advice.
-More importantly, it allows us to benchmark the portfolios of broker clients against counterfactual portfolios based on TDFs.
+More importantly, it allows us to benchmark the portfolios of broker clients against well-identified counterfactual portfolios based on TDFs.
 Doing so reveals that broker clients' portfolios offer similar exposure to market risk, but earn significantly lower after-fee returns and Sharpe ratios.
 When we compare investors who do and do not use brokers during the first part of our sample period, we find differences in risk taking that are broadly consistent with the prediction of Gennaioli et al. (2015).
-This suggests that broker recommendations may be needed to increase risk taking by investors operating outside of defined contribution retirement plans.
-Within defined contribution retirement plans, however, we find that plan participants can achieve similar exposure to market risk at lower cost through the choice of a TDF as the default investment option.
+This suggests that broker recommendations may be needed to increase risk taking by investors operating outside of defined contribution retirement plans, we find that plan participants can achieve similar exposure to market risk at lower cost through the use of TDFs.